 A patent is a right that grants you the exclusive use of an invention, whether it’s a product or a process, for a period of 20 years, preventing third parties from selling, distributing or using it commercially.

 However, to be considered as a patent, the invention must be novel, i.e., it shouldn’t already exist on the market when it doesn’t form part of the state of the art; it must involve an inventive step not being obvious to a person skilled in the art; and it must have an industrial application.

 A patent is an intangible asset, being a source of profit that can be sold or licensed.

 Do the advantages of patents outweigh the costs?

 For this, you will need to answer a few questions.
 Is there a risk of appropriation by third parties?
 Will the invention sell enough?
-Do you think the invention will continue to have value even after granting?
+Do you think the invention will continue to have value even after its granting?
 Will the asset yield benefits if sold or licensed?

 It is often said that “the validity of a patent depends on the capacity we have to defend it”.
-Therefore, even if an invention is worth millions, it is necessary to take into consideration whether you have sufficient funds available to patent and protect it.
+Therefore, even if an invention is worth millions, it is necessary to take into consideration whether you have available funds available to patent and protect it.